NFL RedZone

 NFL RedZone (stylized as NFL RedZone from NFL Network) is an American sports television channel owned and operated by NFL Network since 2009.
+It is named after the term "red zone", the part of the football field between the 20-yard line and the goal line.
 As a "special" game-day exclusive, it broadcasts on Sundays during the NFL regular season from 1:00 p.m. to 8:00 p.m.
 Eastern (10:00 a.m. to 5:00 p.m.
-Pacific), or when the last afternoon window game ends.
+Pacific), or when the next-to-last afternoon window game ends.
 RedZone provides "whip around" simulcast coverage of all Sunday afternoon games airing in-progress on CBS and Fox.

-RedZone is based out of the NFL Network studios and is hosted by Scott Hanson, and airs commercial-free.
+RedZone is based out of the NFL Network studios and is hosted by Scott Hanson.
 The channel prides itself on showing "every touchdown from every game," and is closely linked to Fantasy Football, reporting superlatives and tracking various statistical accomplishments throughout the afternoon.
 RedZone monitors coverage of the traditional Sunday 1:00 p.m. "early" games and 4:05/4:25 p.m. "late" games.

-RedZone is offered by numerous cable providers, Dish Network, and Verizon Wireless smartphones, but specifically is not available on DirecTV, which formerly offered its own version (Red Zone Channel hosted by Andrew Siciliano) as part of NFL Sunday Ticket.